 Course Content Theory, methodology and application fields of Disturbance Ecology as well as the relationship between disturbance or deviation and vegetation dynamics are taught in this course.
 The development in this field of ecological basic research is also shown.
 Theories and hypotheses of Disturbance Ecology as well as methodological approaches are covered. significance of Disturbance Ecology on ecosystem research, conservation and land-use are also worked out.
 Temporary variability of ecosystems, their rhythms and individual events are discussed to illustrate the dynamics of ecological systems.
-V Disturbance Ecology (2 SWS, 3 CP) Teaching Style S/Ü Stability, Resilience and Inertia (2 SWS, 2 CP) Prerequisites None Performance Assessment Written Exam (graded) and seminar contribution (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 60 hours Assessment component determined by instructor: 30 hours Total: 150 hours 5 CP Credit Points Scope of Time One semester Semester Offered Winter Semester Global Change Ecology, Environmental Geography, Biodiversity Target Group and Ecology, Geoecology.
+V Disturbance Ecology (2 SWS, 3 CP) Teaching Style S/Ü Stability, Resilience and Inertia (2 SWS, 2 CP) Prerequisites None Performance Assessment seminar presentation (graded) Workload Active participation in 2 courses: 60 hours 60 hours Preparation and follow-up:

+Assessment component determined by instructor: 30 hours

+Total: 150 hours

+5 CP Credit Points

+Scope of Time One semester

+Semester Offered Winter Semester

+Target Group Global Change Ecology, Environmental Geography, Biodiversity

+and Ecology, Geoecology.

 Reference to Other Modules A3 Extreme Events and Natural Hazards

 B2 Biodiversity and Ecosystem Functioning

 B4 Spatial Ecology

 Responsible for the Module Biogeography, UBT

 Structural Content Biogeography, UBT

 Learning Objectives Spatial processes play an important role in ecology, e.g. for the

-persistence of single populations, expansion of invasive species or
+persistence of single populations, expansion of invasive species

-preservation of species diversity.
+or preservation of species diversity.

-During this module, students should develop a problem-oriented understanding for the essential spatial processes like expansion and they should also develop skills to apply and develop dynamic models.
+During this module, students should develop a problemoriented understanding for the essential spatial processes like expansion and they should also develop skills to apply and develop dynamic models.